"The trouble with you and me, my friend, is the trouble with this nation: too many blessings, too little gratitude."

 Related Quotes

-"The trouble with referees is that they just don't care which side wins."
+"The trouble with refs is that they just don't care who wins."